Onchain Tutorial (2/2): Deploy Your Airdrop Contract

 Get involved in the Sismo community! 🎭

-Look out for hackathons that we are participating in
+Look out for that we are participating in